Skip to content

 Slide to Power Off iPhone

 When you return to a warmer environment, don’t turn on your iPhone right away.
 This is true of every electronic device, and also some forms of media, such as video and audio cassettes.
 Turning on a cold device can warm it quickly.
 The rapid change in temperature can expand components too quickly, causing damage.
 Furthermore, your device is at risk for condensation to form.
 Any moisture inside the device can cause electronic components to fail.
 Simply wait for your device to come up to room temperature.
-With the new, metal-encased iPhones, this should happen within a few minutes.
+With the new, glass-encased iPhones, this should happen within a few minutes.
 Just make sure it doesn’t feel cold to the touch.

 Keep Your iPhone Warm